-Now here’s where it gets real exciting.
-Having three (3) Revolving Business Credit Card accounts is key to building business credit (and makes it so much easier to getting working capital).
+Now here’s where it gets really exciting.
+Having three (3) Revolving Business Credit Card accounts is key to building business credit (and makes it so much easier to get working capital).

 For your business credit building success, you need to obtain three (3) revolving business credit card accounts.
 These accounts report to the business credit agencies in different ways and carry more weight than the vendor credit that you select in Step 4.

 A revolving credit account is simply one that allows you to pay a “minimum due” per month and not the full outstanding balance.
 These accounts normally report to Experian and sometimes to D&B and Equifax.
 Because of how they report, these accounts will help build your business credit on a larger scale than just the Net 30 day vendors alone

 If you haven’t completed Steps 1 through 4, There is no point in starting Step 5.

 Why?
 Because you will most likely get declined.
 These accounts will be checking to see that your business credit foundation is set and that your business credit files are open.
 They may also check your bank rating, look to see if you have some open vendor lines of credit and, in many cases, they will want to see that your D&B file is open.

 Just remember that in this step it does not matter which Revolving Credit Card Accounts you open and make purchases with.
 There is a great selection of companies offering products and services that are of value to all businesses.

 NOTE: Make sure you are paying your bills on time or early.
 It impacts your score.

 Before I move on can I share a funny story with you?
 First you must understand that a true business credit card is a credit card that only has your business name.
 Most “business credit cards” are not truly just in the business name.
 How can you tell the difference?
 Well if your name is on the credit card this tells the world that you are personally guaranteeing the card’s debts.